hmeftah/zabdis/README.md

-zabdis
+ZABDIS
 ======

-zabbix DSL using Redis as in-memory database
+Monitoring tools like zabbix using scala-DSL model based on Redis as in-memory NoSLQ storage.